 Specifically, Gartner recommends organisation’s train their sales force to engage with the chief financial officer (CFO) and chief procurement officer on a set of cost optimisation initiatives.
 This could include renegotiating IT contracts, optimising cloud costs, and consolidating IT.

 In addition, Gartner states that organisations should craft an industry playbook that helps technology providers understand COVID-19’s impact on a range of different industries to then recommend short to midterm action items for the given providers by each industry.

 Finally, organisations should invest in a new go-to-market model for digital natives to drive innovation, and build momentum around hybrid IT and consumption-based pricing to improve mind share with digital natives.

-Gartner senior research director Naveen Mishra says, “The priority for most companies in 2020 is keeping the lights on, so data centre growth is generally being pushed back until the market enters the recovery period.
+Gartner senior research director Naveen Mishra says, “The priority for most companies in 2020 is keeping the lights on, so data center growth is generally being pushed back until the market enters the recovery period.

-“Gartner expects larger enterprise data centres sites to hit pause temporarily and then resume expansion plans later this year or early next.
+“Gartner expects larger enterprise data centers sites to hit pause temporarily and then resume expansion plans later this year or early next.
 However, hyperscalers will continue with their global expansion plans due to continued investments in public cloud.”